Skip to content

 Keyword type: Job keyword.

-• user: Specifies the username or UID to use when running the container.
+• user: Specifies the user name or UID to use when running the container.

 Example: